cfrancoeur/CV/CV.md

 **Nou lab, United States Department of Agriculture - Agricultural Research Service**
 August 2012-May 2014
->Biological Science Aid in the Environmental Microbial and Food Safety laboratory of Dr. Xiangwu Nou
+>-Biological Science Aid in the Environmental Microbial and Food Safety laboratory of Dr. Xiangwu Nou
->Investigated biofilm formation between *Ralstonia insidiosa* and foodborne pathogens, *Escherichia coli*, *Salmonella spp.*, and *Listeria monocytogenes*
+>-Investigated biofilm formation between *Ralstonia insidiosa* and foodborne pathogens, *Escherichia coli*, *Salmonella spp.*, and *Listeria monocytogenes*
->Resulted in a publication (see below)
+>-Resulted in a publication (see below)

 **Martin lab, United States Department of Agriculture - Agricultural Research Service**
 August 2011-May 2012
->High School Research Intern in the Invasive Insect Biocontrol and Behavior laboratory of Dr. Phyllis Martin
+>-High School Research Intern in the Invasive Insect Biocontrol and Behavior laboratory of Dr. Phyllis Martin
->Investigated bacterial strains pathogenic to the brown marmorated stink bug using 16S rRNA sequencing, Biolog, and phenotypic tests (e.g. optimal growth conditions, hemolytic activity, urease production)
+>-Investigated bacterial strains pathogenic to the brown marmorated stink bug using 16S rRNA sequencing, Biolog, and phenotypic tests (e.g. optimal growth conditions, hemolytic activity, urease production)

 ## Publications